-- 301.1 The Providers shall promote the delivery of services in a culturally competent manner to all consumers, including those with limited English proficiency and diverse cultural and ethnic backgrounds, disabilities, and regardless of gender, sexual orientation of gender identity. - Providers are responsible to make available culturally competent services.

-Providers shall ensure that their policies, procedures, and practices are consistent with the principles outlined and are embedded in the organizational structure, as well as being upheld in day-to-day operations. - 301.3 The Providers shall provide physical access, reasonable accommodations, and accessible equipment for Medicaid consumers with physical or mental health challenges. - To ensure equal access to quality care by diverse populations, each Provider shall adopt the federal Office of Minority Health Culturally and Linguistically Appropriate Service (CLAS) national standards and comply with 42 CFR 438.206(c)(2). - The Providers shall make interpretation services available free of charge to each consumer.
+- 301.1 The Providers shall promote the delivery of services in a culturally competent manner to all consumers, including those with limited English proficiency and diverse cultural and ethnic backgrounds, disabilities, and regardless of gender, sexual orientation of gender identity. - 301.2 Providers are responsible to make available culturally competent services.
+Providers shall ensure that their policies, procedures, and practices are consistent with the principles outlined and are embedded in the organizational structure, as well as being upheld in day-to-day operations. - 301.3 The Providers shall provide physical access, reasonable accommodations, and accessible equipment for Medicaid consumers with physical or mental health challenges. - 301.4 To ensure equal access to quality care by diverse populations, each Provider shall adopt the federal Office of Minority Health Culturally and Linguistically Appropriate Service (CLAS) national standards and comply with 42 CFR 438.206(c)(2). - Provider shall submit a cultural competency plan annually at the request of the county. - 301.5 The Providers shall make interpretation services available free of charge to each consumer.
 This includes oral interpretation and the use of auxiliary aids such as TTY/TDY and American Sign Language.
 Oral interpretation requirements apply to all non-English languages, not just those that the County identifies as prevalent. - 301.6 The Providers shall notify consumers that oral interpretation is available for any language and written translation is available in prevalent languages.
-Riverside County's threshold language is Spanish. - 301.7 The Providers shall notify consumers that auxiliary aids and services are available upon request and at no cost for consumers with disabilities and how to access the services. - 301.8 The Providers shall provide all written materials for potential consumers and consumers consistent with the following: - Use easily understood language and format.
+Riverside County's threshold language is Spanish. - 301.7 The Providers shall notify consumers that auxiliary aids and services are available upon request and at no cost for consumers with disabilities and how to access the services.